top of page

 Characteristics:

-• Acrylic courts are similar to hard courts in that they are made of concrete and covered with an acrylic surface, but they provide a more consistent bounce with more durability and variety in terms of court setup.
+They are similar to hard courts in that they are made of concrete and covered with an acrylic surface but they provide a more consistent bounce with more durability and variety in terms of setup.

-How Do Different Court Surfaces Affect Bounce of The Ball?
+How Do Different Tennis Court Surfaces Affect Bounce of The Ball?

 1. Hard Court Surfaces

-Hard court surfaces provide a faster pace of play when compared to other surfaces, and the ball bounces higher.
+They provide a faster pace style of play when compared to other surfaces, and the ball bounces higher.
 The fast surface allows the player to dictate and aggress their opponent with power plays and return winners.

 Impact on Tennis Players

-Hard courts can be very tough on the joints over extended periods of play with increased chances of injury, but they are great for fast gameplays, big servers, quick footwork, and agility.
+Hard surface can be very tough on the joints over extended periods of play with increased chances of injury, but they are great for fast gameplays, big servers, quick footwork, and agility.

 2. Clay Court Surfaces